 With the rise of GIFs, voice notes and social media stories, customers are preferring to interact with each other and businesses.
 With the likes of Instagram stories with ‘swipe up’ shopping actions and polls, we expect interactivity to form an even bigger part of email marketing in 2020, becoming something businesses of all sizes can take advantage of.

 Adding some interactivity to your email content can increase your click-to-open rate by 73%.

 How to add interactive elements to your emails:

 - Include a GIF.
 Adding some movement to your images can inject some interactivity into your email.
 Got a sale?
 Make your image banner into a GIF to catch your recipient’s eye.
-There are plenty of tools that can help you source and create your own GIFs, this list will help you get started.
+There are plenty of tools that can help you source and create your own GIFs, this review of the best GIF-maker apps will help you get started.
 A word of caution, GIFs do not open on all email clients so ensure the static image will also give away the information you need it to.